0xAX/linux-insides/Initialization/linux-initialization-1.md

 }
 ```

-Since [kASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization#Linux) is enabled, the address `startup_64` routine was loaded may be different from the address compiled to run at, so we need to calculate the delta with the following code:
+Since [kASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization#Linux) is enabled, the address `startup_64` routine that was loaded may be different from the address compiled to run at, so we need to calculate the delta with the following code:

 ```C
 	load_delta = physaddr - (unsigned long)(_text - __START_KERNEL_map);